Health Behavior and Tobacco Research Lab

 The Health Behavior and Tobacco Research Lab includes a variety of ongoing studies.
 You can read about each study below:

-Part 1 (Brainstorming) involves you providing statements that complete a focus prompt related to your barriers or challenges you may have experienced related to quitting menthol cigarettes.
-Part 2 (Sorting) involves a sorting task related to the statements from the Brainstorming task.
-You will be asked to organize the statements from Brainstorming into groups of statements that are related to the same content, meaning, or theme.
+Part 2 (Sorting) involves a sorting task related to the statements from Brainstorming.
+You will be asked to categorize the statements from Brainstorming into groups of statements that are related to the same content, meaning, or theme.
 Part 3 (Rating) involves a rating task related to the statements from Brainstorming.
-You will be asked to rate the statements based on how true they are for you.
+You will be asked to rate the statements based on how much you agree that they are barriers that either prevent or make it more difficult for African American and Black community members to access cancer screening services in St. Francis County.

 Interested in participating?
 Complete the screening questions to find out if you are eligible by clicking the link below.
-You can also contact us at HBTRL@ECU.EDU if you have any questions.

 Click to complete screening questions